PreScience: A Dataset and Benchmark for Scientific Forecasting: A Metric for Contribution Generation

 In our experiments, existing automatic textual similarity metrics (ROUGE-L, BERTScore~\citep{Zhang2019BERTScoreET}, ASPIRE-OT~\citep{mysore-etal-2022-multi}, retrieval-based mean reciprocal rank (MRR), etc.) exhibited limited dynamic range: substantially different generated title-abstract pairs received similar scores, and it was often unclear or arbitrary, the degree of dissimilarity that yields a score at the lower extreme of the scale.
 To address this, we define \textit{\followupmetric}, an LLM-as-judge metric explicitly calibrated to a 1-10 semantic alignment scale using automatically constructed demonstrations.

 Instead of relying on human-annotated similarity judgments, we generate calibration examples by interpolating between two intuitive endpoints.
-For each demonstration sequence, a key reference whose abstract lies at the 50th percentile\footnote{We also experimented with using 25th percentile, 75th percentile, and randomly chosen key references to define the minimum \followupmetric.
+For each demonstration sequence, an influential reference whose abstract lies at the 50th percentile\footnote{We also experimented with using 25th percentile, 75th percentile, and randomly chosen influential references to define the minimum \followupmetric.
 We found that this choice does not meaningfully change its judgements.} of $n$-gram overlap with the target defines score 1, representing related but clearly distinct prior work.
 A paraphrase of the target abstract defines score 10, representing near-semantic equivalence.

-We then prompt (Appendix~\ref{app:lacerscore_interpolations_prompt}) GPT-5 to generate intermediate title–abstract pairs for scores 2 through 9 by gradually modifying one semantic aspect at a time (e.g., contribution type, model architecture, or task domain), forming a smooth transition between these endpoints.
-Five such interpolation sequences are included as few-shot examples in the scoring prompt (Appendix~\ref{app:lacerscore_judge_prompt}), which the judge model uses to assign calibrated 1–10 scores to new generation–reference pairs.
+We then prompt (Appendix~\ref{app:prompt_lacerscore_interpolations}) GPT-5 to generate intermediate title–abstract pairs for scores 2 through 9 by gradually modifying one semantic aspect at a time (e.g., contribution type, model architecture, or task domain), forming a smooth transition between these endpoints.
+Five such interpolation sequences are included as few-shot examples in the scoring prompt (Appendix~\ref{app:prompt_lacerscore_judge}), which the judge model uses to assign calibrated 1–10 scores to new generation–reference pairs.

 This approach anchors the \followupmetric~scale in concrete, task-specific contrasts while avoiding the cost of manual annotation, while also providing a well-defined and sensitive measure of conceptual alignment in scientific contributions.